-PLNU is committed to providing equal opportunity for participation in all its programs, services, and activities in accordance with the Americans with Disabilities Act (ADA).
+PLNU is committed to providing equal opportunity for participation in all its programs, services, and activities.
 Students with disabilities may request course-related accommodations by contacting the Educational Access Center (EAC), located in the Bond Academic Center (EAC@pointloma.edu or 619-849-2486).
-Once a student's eligibility for an accommodation has been determined, the EAC will work with the student to create an Accommodation Plan (AP) that outlines allowed accommodations.
-The EAC makes accommodations available to professors at the student's request.
+Once a student's eligibility for an accommodation has been determined, the EAC will issue an academic accommodation plan ("AP") to all faculty who teach courses in which the student is enrolled each semester.

-PLNU highly recommends that students speak with their professors during the first two weeks of each semester/term about the implementation of their AP in that particular course.
-Accommodations are not retroactive, so clarifying with the professor at the outset is one of the best ways to promote positive academic outcomes.
+PLNU highly recommends that students speak with their professors during the first two weeks of each semester/term about the implementation of their AP in that particular course and/or if they do not wish to utilize some or all of the elements of their AP in that course.

-Students who need accommodations for a disability should contact the EAC as early as possible (i.e., ideally before the beginning of the semester) to ensure appropriate accommodations can be provided.
+Students who need accommodations for a disability should contact the EAC as early as possible (i.e., ideally before the beginning of the semester) to assure appropriate accommodations can be provided.
 It is the student's responsibility to make the first contact with the EAC.
-Students cannot assume that because they had accommodations in the past, their eligibility at PLNU is automatic.
-All determinations at PLNU must go through the EAC process.
-This is to protect the privacy of students with disabilities who may not want to disclose this information and are not asking for any special accommodations.